stephan-chiorean/blueKit-cli/README.md

 # BlueKit CLI

-A minimal, MCP-driven command-line interface for BlueKit that forwards commands to the BlueKit MCP Server via Cursor.
+A minimal, MCP-driven command-line interface for BlueKit that forwards commands to the BlueKit MCP Server.

 ## Installation